Ayoub-321/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-this is simple repository for training
+This is just a simple example repository for training purposes.